This guide was updated in June 2024.

-Since at least the mid-1800s, Coney Island has been a popular summertime destination for visitors from all over New York City, and the world, eager for a day of sun and sea air, recreation and relaxation, thrills and amusements, wild characters and people watching, and plenty of food and drink.
+Since at least the mid-1800s, Coney Island has been a popular summertime destination for visitors from all over New York City and the world who are eager for a day of sun and sea air, recreation and relaxation, thrills and amusements, wild characters and people watching, and plenty of food and drink.

 coneymta-97